amineelgardoum-rgb/Rag_amine_chatbot/README.md

    cd Rag_amine_chatbot
    ```
 2. **Set up Backend Environment Variables (Crucial Step):**
-   The backend needs an API key to connect to a Large Language Model (e.g., OpenAI, Hugging Face, etc.).
+   The backend needs an API key to connect to the Google Gemini LLM.

    - Navigate to the `chatbot` directory: `cd chatbot`
    - Create a new file named `.env`: `touch .env`